THE BALL: GENERAL

-Ball Breaks into Pieces as a Result of Striking Paved Cart Path
+Ball Breaks into Pieces as a Result of Striking Cart Path

-Q.A player plays a stroke and the ball strikes a paved cart path.
+Q.A player makes a stroke and the ball strikes a cart path.
 As a result of the impact with the cart path, the ball breaks into pieces.
-Should the ball be considered to have broken into pieces "as a result of a stroke," in which case the player must replay the stroke without penalty under the last paragraph of Rule 5-3?
+Should the ball be considered to have broken into pieces "as a result of a stroke" in which case the player must replay the stroke without penalty under the last paragraph of Rule 5-3?

 Ball Embedded in Hazard Lifted to Determine Whether Unfit for Play